 When he compares his social security disability practice with his earlier workers’ compensation practice, Philip does see one large parallel.
 Under his guidance, the firm has become one of the state’s most dominant in each area.
 While handling workers’ compensation cases, Philip was elected president of Lawyers for Working Oklahomans, a workers’ compensation organization composed of the elite workers’ compensation lawyers in Oklahoma.
 In 1997, Phil served on the Lieutenant Governor’s Commission on Workers; Compensation Reform.
 In 2010, he was appointed by Governor Henry to serve as his representative on the Task Force on Vocational Rehabilitation for Injured Workers’.

-Presently, Philip serves as the chairman of the Disability Law Section of the Oklahoma Bar Association.
+In 2017, Philip served as the chairman of the Disability Law Section of the Oklahoma Bar Association.
+In 2021, Philip was chosen to serve in this position again, becoming the only attorney in the history of the Disability Law Section to be elected as chairman twice.
 He has also authored the book “Seven Costly Mistakes that Can Ruin Your Social Security Claim (and how to avoid making them).”

 Philip also serves the public in other ways.
 He is a member of Christ the King Catholic Church in Oklahoma City, and he has taken three mission trips to northern Peru to serve impoverished residents of a sister parish, helping to build homes and delivering food and clothing.

-In his limited spare time, Philip is an avid Oklahoma State University sports fan and an avid golfer and cyclist.
+In his limited spare time, Philip is a devoted Oklahoma State University sports fan, an avid golfer, and a cyclist.